drylikov/Spark_Cassandra_connector/README.md

 New issues should be reported using [JIRA](https://datastax-oss.atlassian.net/browse/SPARKC/).
 Please do not use the built-in GitHub issue tracker.
 It is left for archival purposes and it will be disabled soon.

-### Mailing List
-Questions etc can be submitted to the [user mailing list](http://groups.google.com/a/lists.datastax.com/forum/#!forum/spark-connector-user).

 ### Contributing
 To develop this project, we recommend using IntelliJ IDEA.